wallarm/ingress-plus/docs/installation.md

 The installation manifests are located in the [deployments](../deployments) folder.
 In the steps below we assume that you will be running the commands from that folder.

-## 1. Create a Namespace, a SA, the Default Secret and the Customization Config Map.
+## 1. Create a Namespace, a SA, the Default Secret, the Customization Config Map, and Custom Resource Definitions

 1. Create a namespace and a service account for the Ingress controller:
     ```